 Our Virtual Machine

 We’re going to be using the great operational library1 to build our representation of our interpreted language.
 Another common choice is to use free, and a lot of other tutorials go down this route.
-However, free is a bit more power than you really need for the interpreter pattern, and I always felt like the implementation of interpreter pattern programs in free was a bit awkward, since it relies on manually (and carefully) constructing continuations.
+I always felt like the implementation of interpreter pattern programs in free was a bit awkward, since it relies on manually (and carefully) constructing continuations.

 State Int (which we’ll call